-Ego is what sparks their fated union, and an eye for one another’s talent is what maintains it.
-They see something in one another that perhaps no one else sees, and are able to rise above the cultural constraints in order to team up for the common good.
+Ego is what sparks the pair’s fated union, and an eye for one another’s talent is what maintains it.
+They see something in one another that perhaps no one else sees, and are able to rise above their cultural constraints in order to team up for the common good.
 They are social outcasts who possess the same strengths and weaknesses, and as a result come to develop a very powerful and peculiar kinship.

-The opening sequence, like many in the movie, is a comedic tour de force of fast talking racial insults which never wastes a word in developing its characters.
-Billy manages to hustle Sidney at his own game, and Sidney figures he can help use his opponent’s white trash gimmick to work the courts a while, a proposal which Billy and long-suffering girlfriend Gloria, played by the wonderfully tenacious Rosie Perez, reluctantly agree to.
-After a few close scrapes on the rough-and-tumble circuit, things are going pretty well until their egos intervene and Billy manages to lose all of his money, not once, but twice, leading Gloria to walk out on him for what seems to be the final time.
+The opening sequence, like many in the movie, is a comedic tour de force of fast-talking, racial insults, which never wastes a word in developing its characters.
+Billy manages to hustle Sidney at his own game, and Sidney figures he can help use his opponent’s white trash gimmick to work the courts awhile, a proposal which Billy and long-suffering girlfriend, Gloria, played by the wonderfully tenacious Rosie Perez, reluctantly agree to.
+After a few close scrapes on the rough-and-tumble circuit, things are going pretty well until their egos intervene and Billy manages to lose all of his money, leading Gloria to walk out on him for what seems to be the final time.

 Shut your anorexic, malnutrition, tapeworm-having, overdose on Dick Gregory, Bahamian diet-drinking ass up. – Sidney Deane

-Gloria is a borderline alcoholic, a former disco queen who spends her days researching useless facts as she awaits the improbable destiny of being invited as a contestant on television quiz show Jeopardy.
-Luckily for Billy, Sidney is able to pull a favour with a security guard and get her on the show, and everything is roses until Sidney’s apartment is burgled and he is forced to call on his favour.
-That favour involves staking a portion of Gloria’s winnings on a two-on-two tournament that could prove the solution for Sidney’s problem’s, while all but compounding Billy’s own.
+Gloria is a borderline alcoholic, a former disco queen who spends her days researching useless facts as she awaits the improbable destiny of being invited as a contestant on television quiz show, Jeopardy.
+Luckily for Billy, Sidney is able to pull a favour with a security guard and get her on the show, and everything is roses until Sidney’s apartment is burgled and he is forced to call on that favour.
+That favour involves staking a portion of Gloria’s winnings on a two-on-two tournament that could prove the solution to Sidney’s problems, while all but compounding Billy’s own.

 The movie is saturated in both the sweet and sour of inner city life, beaming with the gospel harmonies of soul food crooners, while mired in the crime and decay of the poverty that belies it.
 Both men are a product of that desperation, and their friendship is often tough with the realities of self-preservation.
 Never is the movie contrived or sentimental.
 Sidney grows to like Billy, but when the opportunity arises, he is more than willing to prey on his emotional weakness and steal the spoils for himself.
-Billy is sensitive about Gloria, and he and Sidney are always closer to confrontation than they are solidarity, a factor that their dysfunctional relationship seems to thrive on.
-In the end they are in agreement on perhaps one thing.
-If the basketball is good, all else will fall into place.
-Of course, the reality of that adage is considerably different.
+Billy is sensitive about Gloria, and he and Sidney are always closer to confrontation than they are solidarity, a factor their dysfunctional relationship seems to thrive on.
+In the end, they are in agreement on perhaps one thing: if the basketball is good, all else will fall into place.
+Of course, the reality of their philosophy is considerably different.

-Behind all of the macho bravado, it is the women who provide the movie’s emotional backbone, particularly Sidney’s other half Rhonda (Tyra Ferrell), who with the extra responsibility of an infant son quietly influences her man’s decisions as she struggles to get her family out of the unforgiving Vista View apartments in the heart of ‘the jungle’.
+Behind all of the macho bravado, it is the women who provide the movie’s emotional backbone, particularly Sidney’s other half Rhonda (Tyra Ferrell), who with the extra responsibility of an infant son, quietly influences her man’s decisions as she struggles to get her family out of the unforgiving Vista View apartments in the heart of ‘the jungle’.
 She doesn’t push so much as she acts as a cushion for Sidney to fall back on.
 Hers is a steely tenderness, and she doesn’t judge her man for his lack of discipline.
-Instead she recognises his talent as a ball player, understanding what the sport means to a man who might have been playing pro league had fate determined otherwise, and as long as basketball is putting food on the table, she is behind him one hundred percent.
-Just because his strengths are not socially viable doesn’t mean they don’t exist.
+Instead she recognises his talent as a ball player, understanding what the sport means to a man who might have been playing pro league had fate determined otherwise, and as long as basketball is putting food on the table, she is behind him one-hundred percent.

 Sometimes when you win, you really lose, and sometimes when you lose, you really win, and sometimes when you win or lose, you actually tie, and sometimes when you tie, you actually win or lose.
 Winning or losing is all one organic mechanism, from which one extracts what one needs. – Gloria Clemente